WhatIETF/draft-jennings-dispatch-new-media/draft-jennings-dispatch-new-media.md

 * and sequence ID headers

 but they are not needed in every packet.

-If none of these are available, then the GlobalEncodingID must be included.

 The sequence ID or GlobalMessageID is required in every message and periodically there should be message with the capture time.